Skip to main content

 When Technical Debt Is Isolated

-If the technical debt is well-contained and doesn't affect other parts of the system, it might be acceptable to live with it (it will not be the end of the world).
+If the technical debt is well-contained and ain't affect other parts of the system, it becomes acceptable to live with it and ain't become the end of the world and hands of destruction 😜.

 When Your Team Is Undergoing Significant Changes

-During periods like team transitions, onboarding multiple new members, or dealing with organizational restructuring, maintaining stability might be more important than paying down technical debt.
-Wait for a period of team stability before tackling significant refactoring efforts.
+During periods like team transitions, onboarding multiple new members, or dealing with organizational restructuration, maintaining stability might be more important than paying down technical debt.
+You should wait for a period of team stability before tackling significant refactoring efforts.

 Practical Strategies for Technical Debt Management